TiesSchalij/From-Generic-to-Structure-Aware-Heuristics-through-Markov-Decision-Processes--CODE/README.md

 # From-Generic-to-Structure-Aware-Heuristics-through-Markov-Decision-Processes--CODE
 This repository contains the code used for my paper title 'From Generic to Structure-Aware Heuristics through Markov Decision Processes'.\
 All files are Matlab files.
-There is a dependency on the Gurobi solver, this can be avoided by manually switching to the built-in Matlab solver.
+There is a dependency on the Gurobi solver, this can be avoided, which will be explained later.

 There are 3 Main files:
   -MainPolicyCreation.m to create improved polices